 Cluster Integration: Control in real-time computing: The overall objective of this activity is to advance the state of the art in applying control methods for uncertainty handling and as a way to provide flexibility and improved performance in embedded computing and communication systems.
 The application areas include performance control of web server systems, feedback-based reservation management in embedded real-time systems, feedback scheduling of control systems, and control of communication and sensor networks.

 The objectives are achieved through the research that has been performed within and between the partners.
-The planned meetings have all been held, except for the planned joint meeting with the HYCON network.
+The planned meetings have all been held and the milestones have been met.